TaeKyungg2/TaeKyungg2/README.md

 ![Microsoft Azure](https://img.shields.io/badge/Microsoft%20Azure-0089D6?logo=msazure&logoColor=white&style=for-the-badge)

-⛳︎  I'm trying to understand the principles beyond just using libraries.<br>
+⛳︎  trying to understand the principles beyond just using libraries.<br>
-👾  I truly enjoy developing and want to learn and build many things.
+📖  enjoy developing and want to learn and build many things.

 > 📝 *"There is no technology that surpasses nature.
 In fact, all technology imitates various aspects of nature."*
 > — *Meditations, Marcus Aurelius*